Nashville, TN Car Accident Lawyer

 Injured Passengers’ Rights in Tennessee

 Passengers also have rights when it comes to recovering their losses from car accidents.
 If you were in another driver’s car as a passenger, you would file a personal injury claim against the at-fault driver just as you would have if you had been driving.
 However, a driver could also face liability for injuries, such as a traumatic brain injury or a spinal cord injury, to his or her passenger if the driver was in any way responsible for the accident.
 If the accident in question was a single vehicle collision, the driver of the vehicle would be liable for passenger injuries and other damages.

 It is essential to act quickly after a Tennessee car accident if you hope to obtain recovery for your damages.
 The Nashville car accident attorneys at the law firm of Larry A. Williams, PLLC have the experience necessary to handle the most complicated car accident claims in Tennessee.
 If you or a loved one suffered an injury due to a negligent driver, contact the Nashville law firm of Larry R. Williams, PLLC today and request a free consultation with one of our attorneys.
-Once we have the details of your situation, we can help you better understand your options for legal recourse and what kind of compensation you could secure from a successful motor vehicle accident claim.
+Once we have the details of your situation, we can help you better understand your options for legal recourse and what kind of compensation you could secure from a successful motor vehicle accident claim in Tennessee.

 “Thank you, Jonathan.
 You have fought very hard for us and we appreciate all you’ve done for us.
 You have communicated with us every step of the way, not leaving us hanging, wondering what’s going on.
 It means a lot just knowing we have you on our side.” – Jane F.